 This function should be enabled only in operating systems that support ACPI.
 Currently, only Windows® 98SE/2000/ME/XP supports this function.
-When this field is enabled, the system will ignore the settings in the "Suspend Mode" and "HDD Power Down" fields.
-If you want to use the Suspend to RAM function, make sure this field is enabled then select "S3(STR)" in the field below.
+If you want to use the Suspend to RAM function, make sure this field is enabled then select "S3(STR)" in the "ACPI Suspend Type" field.